Salvo-kun/computational-intelligence/lab3/README.md

 # Results
 Out of 100 random matches (random size and random k), played both as first player and as second player to avoid bias, the above mentioned strategies produced these results:

-- Fixed strategy win rate against Optimal strategy was 13.64 % (12.0/88)
+- Fixed strategy win rate against Optimal strategy was 14.77 % (13.0/88)
-- Fixed strategy win rate against Random strategy was 80.68 % (71.0/88)
+- Fixed strategy win rate against Random strategy was 78.41 % (69.0/88)
-- Evolved strategy win rate against Optimal strategy was 17.05 % (15.0/88)
+- Evolved strategy win rate against Optimal strategy was 14.77 % (13.0/88)
-- Evolved strategy win rate against Random strategy was 77.27 % (68.0/88)
+- Evolved strategy win rate against Random strategy was 75.0 % (66.0/88)
-- MinMax strategy win rate against Optimal strategy was 19.32 % (17.0/88)
+- MinMax strategy win rate against Optimal strategy was 18.18 % (16.0/88)
-- MinMax strategy win rate against Random strategy was 88.64 % (78.0/88)
+- MinMax strategy win rate against Random strategy was 75.0 % (66.0/88)
-- RL strategy win rate against Optimal strategy was 13.64 % (12.0/88)
+- RL strategy win rate against Optimal strategy was 11.36 % (10.0/88)
-- RL strategy win rate against Random strategy was 53.41 % (47.0/88)
+- RL strategy win rate against Random strategy was 50.0 % (44.0/88)

 The evolved strategy (trained with the parameters specified in the previous section) is based on the best individual found in one of the runs, which represents the following rule: (a & !b) & (!a | b) | (a | b) (genome: [0, 0, 1, 0, 1, 1, 0, 1, 0, 1, 0]).
-We can notice that the evolved strategy, against a random strategy, performs better than it but slightly than the fixed strategy, however it proves slightly more beneficial against the optimal strategy with respect to the fixed strategy.
+We can notice that the evolved strategy, against a random strategy, performs better than it but slightly less than the fixed strategy, while they are on par against optimal strategy.
 We got good performances from the bounded-depth minmax with alpha-beta pruning, where the depth was bounded to 5, against both optimal and random strategies.
+This is our best model and if we extend the bound we can get also better results.
-Also the RL strategy obtains good performances against the optimal, however it performs poorly against the random strategy.
+The RL strategy obtains accetptable performances against the optimal strategy, however it performs poorly against the random strategy.